kuka-js/kuka/README.md

 - Password reset
 - Local dev uses sqlite for DB (no config needed)
 - Deployment works.
 Connects to the DB.
 Put your DB settings in the .env._staging_

-## Status

-This boilerplate is usable as a user authentication service.